 - Older persons Mental Health Placements are over multiple sites: Casey, Clayton, Dandenong and Kingston (Aged).

 - An allocated preceptor for clinical support and guidance on each clinical rotation

 - The support of PRECEPT (Mental Health Practice Development and Training Team)

 - Access to the PRECEPT education and training calendar for the duration of the year.

 Our main intake occurs in January each year.
 Other intakes throughout the year vary depending on the Mental Health Program need.

 Masters of Nursing

-There is an expectation that all graduates will enrol in the Masters of Nursing through university and study concurrently with our Graduate Program.
-The Mental Health Program is affiliated with Monash University and significant advanced standing is credited to those who successfully complete our graduate year.
+There is an expectation that all graduates will enrol and study Masters of Nursing through university and study concurrently with our Graduate Program.
+The Mental Health Program is affiliated with Monash University and advanced standing is credited to those who successfully complete our graduate year.

 The Monash Health Aboriginal Graduate Nursing and Midwifery Program works in conjunction with the mainstream graduate program and provides additional culturally appropriate support and mentoring to Indigenous nursing and midwifery graduates.

 The Aboriginal Graduate Nursing and Midwifery Program offers Monash Health: